MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-historical-analytics-reports.md

 ### View Omnichannel historical analytics reports

-The service managers must have either the Omnichannel Administrator, Omnichannel Supervisor, or the CSR Manager role to view the reports.
+The service managers must have either the Omnichannel Administrator, Omnichannel Supervisor, or CSR Manager role to view the reports.

 ### Provide report access to additional security roles